kasko/docs/source/products/baloise/multi-item/rest-api.rst

 At least 3 requests required in following order to buy policy:

-1. Quote_ requests - get an estimate of policy costs.
+1. Quote_ requests - specify required coverage & get an estimate of policy costs.
 2. Offer_ requests - create an offer.
 3. Payment_ requests - covert offer to policy.